 Financial institutions are still assessing the impact that FASB’s new current expected credit loss model (CECL) will have on their methodology and the resulting allowance for loan and lease losses (ALLL).
 While the effect on the allowance may be unclear until closer to the implementation deadlines, it’s already certain that calculating expected losses under CECL will require more data than financial institutions are currently using.
 Indeed, this data will be helpful as institutions run scenarios parallel to the institution’s current ALLL in order to determine which methodologies produce the most accurate estimate of expected credit losses.
 Some banks are planning to run parallel calculations as soon as the first quarter of 2017.

-Financial institutions that don’t want to be handcuffed by having the wrong data or by having insufficient data can consider a number of suggested areas of focus that Sageworks has outlined in a guide: “Data for expected credit losses in the ALLL.”
-The guide, available in Sageworks’ CECL Prep Kit, suggests data elements that are strongly recommended, including:
+Financial institutions that don’t want to be handcuffed by having the wrong data or by having insufficient data can consider a number of suggested areas of focus that Abrigo has outlined in a guide: “Data for expected credit losses in the ALLL.”
+The guide, available in Abrigo’ CECL Prep Kit, suggests data elements that are strongly recommended, including: